eclipse-californium/californium/scandium-core/README.md

 For demonstration, two implementations for server- and client-usage are available ([AdvancedMultiPskStore](src/main/java/org/eclipse/californium/scandium/dtls/pskstore/AdvancedMultiPskStore.java) and [AdvancedSinglePskStore](src/main/java/org/eclipse/californium/scandium/dtls/pskstore/AdvancedSinglePskStore.java)).

 Using the interface enables also implementations, which are providing the credentials dynamically.
 If that is done in a way with larger latency (e.g. remote call), also a asynchronous implementation is possible.
+Such a design with larger latency will still cause delays in the handshakes and limit the possible handshakes in a period of time, but has only slightly effects on the other ongoing traffic.

 ## RPK/X509

 Certificate based credentials are provided using a implementation of the [CertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/CertificateProvider.java) interface.
 And to verify certificates of the other peers, provide a implementation of the [NewAdvancedCertificateVerifier](src/main/java/org/eclipse/californium/scandium/dtls/x509/NewAdvancedCertificateVerifier.java).

-For demonstration, two implementations of the `CertificateProvider` are available, the [SingleCertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/SingleCertificateProvider.java) (for simple setups or setups with earlier versions of Californium), and the [KeyManagerCertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/KeyManagerCertificateProvider.java) (for setups with multiple certificates in order to support different certificate types and/or other subjects/servernames).
+For demonstration, two implementations of the `CertificateProvider` are available, the [SingleCertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/SingleCertificateProvider.java) (for simple setups or setups with earlier versions of Californium), and the [KeyManagerCertificateProvider](src/main/java/org/eclipse/californium/scandium/dtls/x509/KeyManagerCertificateProvider.java) (for setups with multiple certificates in order to support different certificate types and/or other subjects/servernames (SNI)).

 Also for demonstration, one implementation of the `NewAdvancedCertificateVerifier` is available, the [StaticNewAdvancedCertificateVerifier](src/main/java/org/eclipse/californium/scandium/dtls/x509/StaticNewAdvancedCertificateVerifier.java).

+Using the interfaces enables also implementations, which are providing the credentials dynamically.
+If that is done in a way with larger latency (e.g. remote call), also a asynchronous implementation is possible.
+Such a design with larger latency will still cause delays in the handshakes and limit the possible handshakes in a period of time, but has only slightly effects on the other ongoing traffic.

 ## Additional Parameters